billpottle/categoraize/README.md

 ## Model Selection

-Note: If you want to use a different model, specify it in both:
-- The ollama run command
+You can specify which model to use with the `-m` flag.
+This should be the same model you run in your ollama window
-- index.js
+- `llama3.2:latest` (default)